 Following any report or concerns raised of child-on-child abuse or sexual harassment offline or online, the School will follow the Child-on-Child Abuse Policy and notify the Designated Safeguarding Lead (DSL) or Deputy immediately.
 They should also inform their Clinical Well-being Lead.
 The School is clear that sexual violence and sexual harassment are never acceptable, will not be tolerated and that incidents where behaviour falls below expectations will be addressed.
-All staff are aware of the importance of challenging all inappropriate language and behaviour between students.
+All staff are aware of the importance of challenging all inappropriate language and behaviour between pupils.
+The School will never normalise sexually abusive language or behaviour by treating it as 'banter', an inevitable fact of life or an expected part of growing up.
+We advocate strenuously for high standards of conduct between pupils and staff; they should demonstrate and model manners, courtesy and dignified/respectful relationships.